-- Do not use a 2-wire extension cord. - Test AC outlets at the computer and monitor (if used) for proper polarity and grounding. - Use only with grounded outlets at both the computer and monitor.
-When using a backup power supply (UPS), power the computer, the monitor and the SCPS unit off the supply.
+- Do not use a 2-wire extension cord in any product configuration. - Test AC outlets at the computer and monitor (if used) for proper polarity and grounding. - Use only with grounded outlets at both the computer and monitor.
+When using a backup Uninterruptible Power Supply (UPS), power the computer, the monitor and the SCPS unit off the supply.